syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/Appearance.md

 ---
 layout: post
-title: Customization of DockingManager for Windows Forms
+title: Customization of DockingManager | Windows Forms | Syncfusion
-description: Customize the appearance of Docked, Float, Tabbed and AutoHide window
+description: This section explains about customizing the appearance of docking child window and various styles available in DockingManager
 platform: WindowsForms
 control: DockingManager
 documentation: ug